-Our planned assurance Level 2 Level 3 Our Level 2 assurance on these charging arrangements is delivered by a peer review and challenge session with experts from the Developer Services and Regulation departments.
+Our planned assurance Level 1 Level 2 Level 3 Our publication with charging arrangements for new connection services is owned by a publication manager.
+They use expert data providers to provide the information that is needed.
+Level 1 assurance is provided by a Data Manager and evidenced through a sign off by our Developer Services Manager.
+Our Level 2 assurance on these charging arrangements is delivered by a peer review and challenge session with experts from the Developer Services and Regulation departments.
 Level 2 assurance is signed-off by the Director or Customer Experience who is accountable for our Developer Services function.
 Our Level 3 assurance is from our external assurance provider Jacobs.
 Their independent challenge and assurance focuses on our compliance with the charging rules, our systems and processes, the balance of charges between developers and other customers, and how we have demonstrated meaningful consultation with customers who are impacted by these arrangements.
 A paper is submitted to BAC for sign off on the assurance of our charging arrangements and includes a summary of the Level 3 audit findings.
-Level 2 Our Level 2 assurance on these charging arrangements is delivered by a peer review and challenge session with experts from the Developer Services and Regulation departments.
-Level 2 assurance is signed-off by the Director or Customer Experience who is accountable for our Developer Services

 We obtain a Board Assurance Statement for this publication.